 - older stock requiring future upgrades

-From an advisory perspective, this distinction is becoming critical.
+For this reason, from an advisory perspective this distinction is becoming critical.

 Where Pricing Stands Today